There are many great reasons to write and

 publish your own Kindle book.
 Maybe you want to boost your authority and build

 a bigger platform.
 Perhaps you want to increase your brand’s visibility or use

 the book as a launchpad for your speaking career.

 Whatever your reason for writing a Kindle book, you shouldn’t blindly jump into this new project.
-Instead, you’ll want to take your time and do your research.
-With the proper homework, you’ll be more likely to reach your goals.
-Here’s how to begin your research…
+Instead, you’ll want to take your time and do your research and look into everything, even amazon marketing services for authors to help boost sales.

 Look At Amazon’s Best Seller List

 Amazon keeps a list of best-selling books for almost every genre, which makes it the perfect place to start your investigation.
 Click the link above and you’ll see the top 100 best-sellers on Amazon right now.

 On the left side of the screen, you’ll see

 a list of genres and book categories.
 You need to click on the category that